buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcBoundedSurface.md

 # IfcBoundedSurface

-An _IfcBoundedSurface_ is a surface of finite area.
+An _IfcBoundedSurface_ is a surface of finite area.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-42:1992